revilowaldow/BITC/Sessions/2023/09 24 - Session 9.md

 [[Corsaro]] - Steelmonger
 Born in [[Crownthron]]

-The Northern Kingdoms have an ul
+The Northern Kingdoms have an ultra king known as the UK